DPGAlliance/publicgoods-candidates/help-center/dpg-review-policy.md

 # DPG Review Policy

-## This document lays out the policies that govern the DPG Registry and vetting process.
+This document lays out the policies that govern the review process of DPG applications.

 ### Summary: